 SPF Version 0.1 includes a text based management console, a web based GUI, and a management Android app.
 Additionally, a post exploitation “agent” for the Android platform is included.
 SPF Version 0.1 was previewed at the Hackers on Planet Earth conference and will be shown at Blackhat USA Wednesday and Thursday in the arsenal and is included on the Blackhat delegate CD.
 An Introduction to SPF talk will be given by author Georgia Weidman, CEO of Bulb Security, at Bsides Las Vegas and Defcon Skytalks.
 Following Blackhat/Defcon/BsidesLV SPF Version 0.1 will be released publicly at BulbSecurity.com

-SPF is an on going project with plans in the works for support for additional devices, more modules in each attack vector category, integration with existing tools such as Metasploit and SET, etc.
+SPF is an on going project, with plans in the works to support additional devices, more modules in each attack vector category, integration with existing tools such as Metasploit, SET, and more!